Why do I need a sight classification?

 How do I get a sight classification?

 To make sure everything goes smoothly when getting a classification, follow these simple steps:

-- Download and print the Recreational Classification Application 2018
+- Download and print the British Blind Sport Recreational Classification Form

 - Book an appointment with an eye consultant or optician

 - Take any lenses you use to your appointment; even lenses you don’t use for sport